-Getting rid of these barriers is not a foolproof solution, but newly-privatized and more efficient companies could spur China growth.
-Allowing freehold titles in a country that values home ownership so much could help alleviate a property bubble.
+Getting rid of these barriers is not a foolproof solution.
+But newly-privatized and more efficient companies could spur China growth.
+In turn, allowing freehold titles in a country which values home ownership as much as China does could help prevent a property bubble.

 China wants to be capitalist.
-They are just taking their time with the transition.
-They know that implementing a new form of government overnight would cause massive political and economic shocks to a nation of 1.3 billion people.
+They’re just taking their time with the transition.
+They know that implementing a new form of government overnight would cause massive economic shock to a nation of 1.3 billion people.

 - Don’t Invest in Myanmar, Here’s Why - 25/05/2017